liran-funaro/objsize/README.md

 def filter_func(o):
     # Torch storage points to another meta storage that is
-    # already included in outer storage calculation, so we
+    # already included in the outer storage calculation,
-    # need to filter it.
+    # so we need to filter it.
     # Also, `torch.dtype` is a common object like Python's types.
     return not isinstance(o, (type, torch.storage._UntypedStorage, torch.dtype))
 ```